Rakhee-creator/BhaktiApp/README.md

 ---

 ## Spiritual Note
-This project is a heartfelt offering to Lord Ganesha, Lord Shiva, Lord Krishna, Surya Devata and the divine energy that guides every soul.
-May your journey through BhaktiApp bring calm, clarity, and connection.
+This project is a heartfelt offering to Lord Ganesha, Lord Shiva, Lord Krishna, Surya Devata and the divine energy that guides every soul.May your journey through BhaktiApp bring calm, clarity, and connection.